-- Right to be informed of the charges against you It is a good idea to ask the clerk at the court for a copy of your case file before your court date so that you can be prepared. - Right to be considered innocent until proven guilty beyond a reasonable doubt. - To prove guilt, the State must present evidence to the court.
+- Right to be informed of the charges against you It is a good idea to ask the clerk at the court for a copy of your case file before your court date so that you can be prepared.

+- Right to be considered innocent until proven guilty beyond a reasonable doubt.

+- o To prove guilt, the State must present evidence to the court.
 You can ask the prosecutor to see that evidence before your hearing.

-Examples of "evidence" could include: - Examples of evidence could include: A statement from you admitting your guilt. - A witness statement saying you threatened the other person. - ☐ A police report. - ☐ Video footage of the incident. - Right to have an attorney represent you. - Right to a trial by a jury or judge. - Right to choose a plea -1) not guilty; 2) guilty; or 3) no contest - Not guilty Pleading not guilty means you deny guilt, and that you want to exercise your right to a trial. - o Guilty or No Contest By pleading guilty, you give up your right to a trial and accept the conviction.
+- o Examples of "evidence" could include:

+- A statement from you admitting your guilt.

+- A witness statement saying you started the fight, used abusive language, etc.

+- A police report.

+- Video footage of the incident.

+- Right to have an attorney represent you.

+- Right to a trial by a jury or judge. - Right to choose a plea 1) not guilty; 2) guilty; or 3) no contest. - Not guilty Pleading not guilty means you deny guilt, and that you want to exercise your right to a trial. - O Guilty or No Contest By pleading guilty, you give up your right to a trial and accept the conviction.
 A NO CONTEST PLEA IS VERY SIMILAR TO A GUILTY PLEA, because both result in a conviction.